CerezaBlast/sml209-18/index.md

    </dl>
 <br>

 <p> Your learning will conclude with a fun interactive test to see if you're ready to visit Spain and fiesta the night away!
-Use the navigation buttons above to get started and explore. <i> ¡Buena suerte! </i> </p>
+Use the navigation buttons above to get started and explore. </p>

+<div> <i> ¡Buena suerte! </i> </div>

 <!--ADD STYLE SHEETS LATER THEY HAVE STRETCHY BUTTONS-->